U.S. Citizen Services

-Every Vote Counts: Your vote matters.
-Overseas voting is a three-step process: register to vote, receive an absentee ballot, and send your ballot to your board of elections.
-Please note that U.S. embassies and consulates are not polling places; they assist voters by helping them complete and mail registration forms and absentee ballots.
+Your vote matters!
+Overseas voting is a three-step process: register to vote, receive an absentee ballot, and send your ballot to your County Board of Elections.

 Step 1: Register to Vote

-a) Start the process online: Review the Federal Voting Assistance Program’s registration page to directly register with a state or territory.
+a) Start the process online – Review the Federal Voting Assistance Program website to directly register with your state or territory.

-d) Most states require voters to register 30 days before an election.
+c) Most states require voters to register at least 45 days before an election.
 Don’t miss out!

-Step 3: Return Your Ballot to Your Board of Elections:
+Step 3: Return Your Ballot to Your County Board of Elections:

-b) Return ballots via U.S. Consulate General Jerusalem: Click here for more information.
+- Return paper ballots via U.S. Consulate General Jerusalem – Click here for more information.

-c) Return ballots via express courier service: If you are close to your state’s deadlines, consider hiring an express courier company such as UPS, DHL, or FedEx.
+- Return paper ballots via express courier service – If your state’s deadlines are coming up fast, consider utilizing an express courier company such as UPS, DHL, or FedEx.

 Please visit the Federal Voting Assistance Program website for more information!